 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 We rely on cash resources, debt, and cash flows generated from operations to satisfy our financing requirements.
 We may also require access to capital markets to support our operations as well as to achieve our strategic plans.
-Any impediments to our ability to continue to meet the covenants and conditions contained in our long-term debt agreements as well as our ability to access capital markets, the failure of a financial institution participating in our revolving long-term bank credit facilities, or an adverse perception in capital markets of our financial condition or prospects could have a material impact on our financing capability.
-In addition, our access to financing at reasonable interest rates could be influenced by the economic and credit market environment.
+Any impediments to our ability to continue to meet the covenants and conditions contained in our long-term debt agreements as well as our ability to access capital markets, the failure of a financial institution participating in our revolving long-term bank credit facilities, or an adverse perception in capital markets of our financial condition or prospects could have a material impact on our future financing capability.
+In addition, our access to capital markets and to financing at reasonable terms and interest rates could be influenced by the economic and credit market environment, including a potential prolonged economic downturn and recessions resulting from the unprecedented nature of the COVID-19 pandemic and the continued destabilization of debt and equity markets.

-We manage liquidity risk through the management of our capital structure and financial leverage, as outlined in note 24 to the 2019 audited annual consolidated financial statements.
-In addition, we manage liquidity risk by continuously monitoring actual and projected cash flows, taking into account the seasonality of our sales and cash receipts and the expected timing of capital expenditures.
+We manage liquidity risk through the management of our capital structure and financial leverage, as outlined in note 24 to the 2020 audited annual consolidated financial statements, and section 8.1 entitled "Capital allocation framework" in this MD&A. In addition, we manage liquidity risk by continuously monitoring actual and projected cash flows, taking into account the seasonality of our sales and cash receipts and the expected timing of capital expenditures.
 The Board of Directors reviews and approves the Company's operating and capital budgets, as well as transactions such as the declaration of dividends, the initiation of share repurchase programs, mergers, acquisitions, and other major investments or divestitures.